"Thinking Quantum": Lectures on Quantum Theory: Mathematical Background

 The probability for each outcome is

 but the outcome 1 appears twice; thus

-\textbf{Exercise:} Calculate the probability distribution for the sum of two rolls of a 6-sided die.
-This is known to players of role-playing games (such as Dungeons \& Dragons) as a ``$2\d6$'', where we define $n\d N$ to be the sum of $n$ rolls of an $N$-sided die.
+Of course, the probabilities still sum to 1. \begin{xca} Calculate the probability distribution for the sum of two rolls of a 6-sided die.
+This is known to players of role-playing games (such as Dungeons \& Dragons) as a ``$2\d6$'', where we define $n\d s$ to be the sum of $n$ rolls of an $s$-sided die. \end{xca}